Etz Hayim logo

 Share |

-GO TO: The Jewish Festivals: ROSH HASHANAH |The DAYS of AWE | YOM KIPPUR | SUKKOT | HANUKKAH | PASSOVER | The COUNTING of the OMER | SHAVUOT
+GO TO: JEWISH FESTIVALS: ROSH HASHANAH | The DAYS of AWE | YOM KIPPUR | SUKKOT | HANUKKAH | PASSOVER | The COUNTING of the OMER | SHAVUOT | CHRISTIAN PENTECOST

-JEWISH FESTIVALS~ A5 PARISH NEWSLETTER INSERTS | A4 GROUP STUDY SHEETS
+JEWISH FESTIVALS downloads ~ A5 PARISH NEWSLETTER INSERTS | A4 GROUP STUDY SHEETS

-These links will navigate to resources on the Jewish festivals including downloadable materials for parish newsletters, study groups, schools and educational purposes.
+The links above will navigate to resources on the Jewish Festivals including downloadable materials

 The Festivals of the Jews